PROFILE

 Soekarno vainly attempted to restore his

-political position and shift the country back to
+political stature and shift the country back to

 its pre-October 1965 position.
 Although he